Joey Barton cleared of assault charge over tunnel incident after match

 Barton admitted using “industrial language” during the handshake, but denied he was aggressive, and said there had not been tensions between the two managers during the match.

-He explained that he had only tried to explain to Mr Stendel that, if they did not control their coaching staff, they might be personally liable to substantial fines from the league.
+He explained that he had only tried to explain to Mr Stendel that, if they did not control their coaching staff, they might be personally liable to substantial fines.

-Barton pointed out that, after the handshake, he had a friendly chat with a Barnsley player about his time playing for the French team Marseille and also the referee, before he headed for the tunnel.
+Barton pointed out that, after the handshake, he had a friendly chat with a Barnsley player about his time playing for Marseille and also the referee, before he headed for the tunnel.

 He said he began to jog because he wanted to get into the dressing room ahead of his players.